Choosing the right label

 Choosing the label that meets my concerns

 An organic label provides information on consumed food.
-An eco-friendly product provides information on the impact of products on nature and is not a guarantee of harmlessness.
+An eco-friendly product provides information on the impact of products on nature.

-Other “multiple criteria” labels focus on the life cycle of a product and its impact on the environment, health, energy, social and societal aspects, etc. Compromises may therefore be made in respect of some of these.
+Other “multiple criteria” labels focus on the life cycle of a product and its impact on the environment, energy, social and societal aspects, etc. Compromises may therefore be made on some criteria.

 -